 Mud hen bars are built on a shortbread style cookie crust topped with chocolate chips and brown sugar meringue.
 The results are a delicious dessert that has the perfect combination of flavors and textures.

-These yummy bars are a fabulous way to satisfy your sweet tooth.
-The layers come together to make a great treat for family gatherings, carry-ins and more.
+Paula’s mud hen bars are a fabulous way to satisfy your sweet tooth.
+The layers of goodness come together to make a great treat for family gatherings, carry-ins, and more.

 My mom has been going through her recipes and stumbled upon a handwritten recipe card from when I was a kid.
 It was given to her by one of my dance friend’s mom.